 After Maui, we headed to Kauai for 4 days of waterfall hiking and zip lining!

-Check out my post: Top Things To Do on Kauai!
+Check out the post: Top 6 Things To Do on Kauai!